I Made a Program for Transferring Files

 IPv6 to the rescue?

-In 1995, RFC 1883 proposed a longer-term solution which doesn't involve fake/private IP addresses.
-I'm talking about IPv6, which has 2128 = 340,282,366,920,938,463,463,374,607,431,768,211,456 addresses, more than enough for each computer to have its own real/public IP address without any NATs.
+In 1995, RFC 1883 proposed a longer-term solution which doesn't involve private IP addresses.
+I'm talking about IPv6, which has 2128 = 340,282,366,920,938,463,463,374,607,431,768,211,456 addresses, enough for each computer to have its own public IP address without any NATs.

 "NAT may be a good short term solution to the address depletion and scaling problems.
 This is because it requires very few changes and can be installed incrementally.
 NAT has several negative characteristics that make it inappropriate as a long term solution, and may make it inappropriate even as a short term solution." - RFC 1631 (1994)

 In the meantime, we have to use servers which do have a public IP address to relay files between computers behind NAT's.
-Common examples of relay servers are email, Google Drive, Magic Wormhole and croc.
+Common examples of relay servers are email, Google Drive, Magic Wormhole, and croc.

 Hole-punching